finoradin/pre-ingest/README.md

-copy / bag / validate
+MoMA bagger
 ====================

-A utility for copying a specific file or directory from external media, converting the local copy to a Bag named according to repository standards (using MoMA's TMS API), valdating the BagIt generated SHA1 checksums against Hashlib calculated SHA1 of the files on the original source media.
-Requires [bagit-python], and currently only works with MoMA's TMS API.
+A utility for copying bagging files and enforcing the DRMC naming convention via the TMS API.
+Requires the bagit python module.

 [bagit-python]: https://github.com/edsu/bagit